Georgia Southern University–East Georgia Campus: Campus

 The college campus opened in 1974 with six buildings and has been expanded significantly since the turn of the 21st century.
 Opened in 2001, the Luck Flanders Gambrell Center houses the Learning Commons (college library, Academic Center for Excellence, and Common Grounds Coffee shop), main auditorium, classrooms, and administrative offices.
-In 2003, the Physical Education building was expanded with a new indoor gymnasium, fitness center, an art studio, additional classrooms, and offices for Bobcat athletics.
+In 2003, the Physical Education building was expanded with a new indoor gymnasium, fitness center, an art studio, additional classrooms, and offices for athletics.
 The Jean A. Morgan (JAM) Student Center was expanded and renovated in 2007, adding student meeting space and offices for admissions, financial aid, student records, business affairs and counseling and disabilities services.
 The JAM Center was expanded for a second time in 2020, adding student recreation space and a larger bookstore.
 In 2012, the college library was substantially renovated to accommodate the college's transition from two-year status to four-year status.
 The main campus also has an 18-hole disc golf course, 10k cross country course, outdoor tennis and basketball courts, a nature trail, Ezra Pond and Pa's Pond.
 In 2016, the campus was designated as a Bee Campus, and has applied for status as a Tree Campus.
 In 2017, the lower level of the Academic Building was expanded, adding additional biology laboratories and an 84-seat lecture hall.

 The college opened a new southern entrance road, Madison Dixon Drive, named for one of the community leaders who pushed for the college's creation, at the intersection of Lambs Bridge Road and Meadowlake Parkway in early 2008, and the Sudie A. Fulford Community Learning Center was built near the new entrance in 2010.
 Named for a well known grade school teacher in the Swainsboro community, the center features an educational resource center for area K-12 students and teachers, meeting space for small conferences, educational outreach programs and summer camps, as well as a great room with a vaulted ceiling and fireplace and a full-dome planetarium.
 The center's construction was funded by a donation from Ada Lee Correll, Fulford's daughter and the wife of Georgia-Pacific CEO-emeritus A.D.
 "Pete" Correll.

 In November 2009, the EGSC Foundation voted unanimously to appropriate 10 acre of land near the northern part of campus to construct the college's first on-campus residence hall.
-Bobcat Villas opened at the start of the 2011 fall semester and was expanded in the fall of 2016 through a USG P-3 initiative.
+Eagle Pines, formerly Bobcat Villas, opened at the start of the 2011 fall semester and was expanded in the fall of 2016 through a USG P-3 initiative.
 The college's on-campus housing capacity is 412 students.